 The impact on existing land uses in the vicinity of the property.

 The impact on property values in the vicinity of the property and along the proposed hauling route serving the property, based on credible evidence.
+Such routes, except arterial streets or their equivalents, shall not pass through residential areas.

 The impact on pedestrian and traffic safety in the vicinity of the property and along the proposed hauling route serving the property.